2023: Gowon charges politicians, followers to give Nigeria the best – The Sun Nigeria

 “Sustain hope, believe in Nigeria and believe in the cause of unity and peace,” General Gowon said.

-Earlier, leaders of the PCG, comprising the Deputy National Chairman (North), Musa Liman Kwande, and the Coordiator of PCG, Alhaji Ahmed Muhammed Zagi had a brief closed-door interaction with General Gowon.
+Earlier, leaders of the PCG, comprising the Deputy National Chairman (North), Musa Liman Kwande, and the Coordinator of PCG, Alhaji Ahmed Muhammed Zagi had a brief closed-door interaction with General Gowon.

 Giving reporters an insight into their visit to General Gowon’s residence, Ahmed Zagi emphasized that their consultation visit was a matter of courtesy, adding that as an elder statesman, General Gowon embraces everyone without any involvement in partisan politics.